dwsmart32/dwsmart32.github.io/_projects/1_project.md

 </div>

 <div class="caption">
-    Beta test for each language storybook.
-[Image and audio example courtesy of Woongjin ThinkBig]
+    Beta testing for each language version of the storybook.
+[Image and audio example provided courtesy of Woongjin ThinkBig]
 </div>

 <br/>